tanmayshukla28/Memory-card-game/README.md

 ## 🎮 Game Features

 - Flip cards to reveal icons
-- Match identical pairs to remove them
+- Match identical pairs to remove it
 - Move counter and timer
 - Smooth animations and responsive design
 - Game resets automatically when completed